randalvance/RandalVance.Website.Examples/typescript/getting-started-with-typescript/README.md

-Posts for this code can be found here:
+Post for this code can be found here:
 [http://randalvance.net/post/getting-started-with-typescript.html](http://randalvance.net/post/getting-started-with-typescript.html)

 To compile, simply run: